kietbl/Write-up/NiteCTF2022/README.md

 I thought it's corrupted.
 So I sought Discord for any support or hints.
 And as I mentioned above, they replaced new file.
-So I downloaded new file and using the password I found to open it.
+So I downloaded new file and used the password I found to open it.

 Its content has a little change.
 The link is different and they emphasize "chance".